sbackus/antifa-witches/README.md

 One: You're a witch.
 You do magic and other queer stuff.
 Two: You're willing to oppose fascism by any means necessary.

-_THEY'D TEAR DOWN THE HOUSE WE BUILT._
-_SO IT HARM FASCISTS, DO WHAT THOU WILT._
+_& IT HARM FASCISTS, DO WHAT THOU WILT._

 ## CHARACTER CREATION
 Roll 3D6 to determine your Descriptor, your Motivation, and your Preferred Praxis